Skip to content

 • one master PDF/A

-TIFF and PNG source scan files may be deleted after the JP2 files have been created and checked, because the source copy remains in dplab_storage.
-Do not convert original JPG or JPEG scans to JP2; retain the JPG or JPEG files as the page scan preservation files for that item.
+Do not convert page scans to JP2 as a routine step.
+Retain PNG files as PNG files, TIFF files as TIFF files, and JPG or JPEG files as JPG or JPEG files unless staff identify a project-specific reason to migrate them.
 If there are more than two PDFs, keep only the required two PDF files unless staff identify a project-specific reason to retain another copy.

 Also verify: